vaibhav1445/spotify/README.md

 # 🎶 Spotify Clone

 A **Spotify-inspired** music streaming web application built with **ReactJS** and **Tailwind CSS**.
 This clone replicates the core UI and basic functionality of Spotify, providing a modern, responsive, and sleek music player interface.
+Used NoCodeApi for the data fetching for dynamic music options.

 ## 📌 Project Status